ChriSaenz/hello-world/README.md

 nobody look at this

 uh
 I'm Chris.
 I like to code.
-I'm currently suffering through college so that I can become a videogame developer.
+I'm currently attempting to understand GitHub.